ejp-rd-vp/vp-api-specs/README.md

 ##### /entry_types:
 Get list of entry types in this Beacon.
 ##### /filtering_terms:
-Get information about available individual filtters for this beacon's entry types.
+Get information about available individual filters for this beacon's entry types.
 ##### /map:
 Get the Beacon map with information related to the list of endpoints included in this Beacon instance.